 - file_descriptor (FileDescriptorProto) The protocol buffer object describing the proto file. - file_to_generate (bool) Whether this is a file which is to be directly generated, or a dependency. - naming (Naming) The Naming instance associated with the API. - prior_protos (Proto) Previous, already processed protos.
-These are needed to look up messages in imported protos.
+These are needed to look up messages in imported protos. - load_services (bool) Toggle whether the proto file should load its services.
+Not doing so enables a two-pass fix for LRO response and metadata types in certain situations.

-'''

-disambiguate (string: str) \rightarrow str
+disambiguate (string: str) $\rightarrow str$

-'''